Simple pricing. No subscriptions.

 How is this different from running my document through multiple chatbots?

-3. Pyrrho's causal_validate pipeline evaluates the temporal, proportional, and logical structure of causal claims — no equivalent exists in chatbot review.
+- The adversarial skeptic's causal_validate pipeline evaluates the temporal, proportional, and logical structure of causal claims; no equivalent exists in chatbot review.

-6. Every analysis returns an Ed25519-signed cryptographic certificate — proof that a specific document was verified on a specific date with a specific result.
+- Every analysis returns an Ed25519-signed cryptographic certificate: proof that a specific document was verified on a specific date with a specific result.

 What's your error rate?

-Our pre-registered validation study examined 13,579 claims across 360 evaluations of 20 public companies.
-The system detected 27 tool-verified factual errors.
-Tool-augmented verification produced a +37.1 point improvement over reasoning-only analysis.
+Our pre-registered validation study of 20 public companies caught 26 tool-verified factual errors in Phase 1: cases where an authoritative database directly contradicted a claim.
+The count was 27 until we ran the system on our own paper and it caught one of our own examples as a false positive.
+We corrected our number downward and documented the discovery.
 What the system does not catch: errors requiring deep domain expertise unavailable in any public database, and arguments that are logically structured but strategically misleading.
 We return INCONCLUSIVE rather than forcing a verdict when evidence is insufficient.

 GauntletScore provides assistive verification and is not a substitute for professional judgment.